cfw-guide/dsi.cfw.guide/docs/sd-card-setup.md

 1. Select your SD card
 1. Make sure the `Quick Format` check box is checked
 1. Press `Format` to start the format process
+    - If you're using a 4GB-32GB SD card, and the allocation size unit is not reported as `32768`, you'll need to follow Section II as well
    ![Screenshot of SD Card Formatter on Windows 11](/assets/images/sd-card-formatter.png)

 ### Section II - Formatting your SD card with GUIFormat

 This section formats SD cards which are 64GB or larger to FAT32.
+This also applies to 4GB-32GB SD cards which have not been formatted with `32768` as the allocation size unit.

 ::: tip